-The original BIOS file for this motherboard is in the support CD.

-Copy the original BIOS to a bootable floppy disk in case you need to restore the BIOS in the future.
+- The original BIOS file for this motherboard is in the root directory of the support CD filenamed "P4P800.ROM". - Copy the original BIOS to a bootable floppy disk in case you need to restore the BIOS in the future.

 4.1.1 Creating a bootable floppy disk